yongjiguan/yongjiguan.github.io/exampleSite/content/courses/example/example2.md

 weight: 2
 ---

-Here are some more tips for getting started with academia:
+Here are some more tips for getting started with Academic:

 ## Tip 3